a-bonus/a-bonus.github.io/mixed-factorial-anova.md

 - **Most Importantly:** Does the effect of one factor depend on the level of the other factor? (**The Interaction Effect**)
   - _Example:_ Does the change in scores from pre-test to post-test (within-subjects) differ depending on whether someone was in the treatment or control group (between-subjects)?

-## Module 4: Checking the Foundations - Assumptions
+## Checking the Foundations - Assumptions

 Like any statistical test, Mixed Factorial ANOVA has rules (assumptions) that should ideally be met for the results to be trustworthy.
 The main ones are: